GB News: Post Andrew Neil era

 In October, following the launch announcement of rival TalkTV, GB News introduced half-hourly news bulletins and Sunday Express editor Mick Booker joined as editorial director.

 In late 2021, it was announced that Eamonn Holmes and Isabel Webster would present a Monday to Thursday breakfast show, Breakfast with Eamonn and Isabel.
 Stephen Dixon and Anne Diamond would present this show Friday to Sunday.
 In January 2022, the channel announced it would play "God Save the Queen" at the start of live programming every day.

 Camilla Tominey, Michael Portillo and Andrew Pierce were announced as new presenters in August 2022.
-Also, after the merger of AT&T’s WarnerMedia and Discovery Inc., the shares that Discovery had initially acquired in the channel's early days was put up for sale by new media group Warner Bros Discovery.
+Also, after the merger of AT&T's WarnerMedia and Discovery Inc., the shares that Discovery had initially acquired in the channel's early days were put up for sale by new media group Warner Bros.
+Discovery.
+Discovery's 25% stake was sold for £8 million, valuing the company at £32 million, almost half of what it was valued at in 2021.

 In early September 2022, in a shakeup of the channel's afternoon programming, it was announced that presenters Colin Brazier and Alex Phillips had left the channel.
-Shows removed from the schedule were The Briefing: Lunchtime with Gloria De Piero, On The Money presented by Liam Halligan, We Need To Talk About presented by Alex Phillips, The Briefing: PM with Darren McCaffrey presented by Darren McCaffrey, and Brazier presented by Colin Brazier.
-De Piero presented a new lunchtime show with Mark Longhurst, and Patrick Christys was moved to an afternoon slot.

-The channel presented its first ever overnight coverage, following the Death of Queen Elizabeth II on 8 September 2022.
-In the days following the Queen's death, all regular programming was stopped and no advertisements were shown on the channel, with Alastair Stewart, Dan Wootton, Nigel Farage, Mark Longhurst and Patrick Christys presenting most of the coverage of the death of the Queen and Charles III's accession to the throne.
+In the days following the death of Queen Elizabeth II, all regular programming was stopped and no advertisements were shown on the channel, with Alastair Stewart, Dan Wootton, Nigel Farage, Mark Longhurst and Patrick Christys presenting most of the coverage of the death of the Queen and Charles III's accession to the throne.

 In September 2022, novelist and former Head of Daytime at ITV and Channel 4 Helen Warner was appointed Head of Television at GB News.
 Warner left the channel four months later, in January 2023.

-In October 2022, it was announced that actor and comedian John Cleese would be presenting his own show on GB News in the new year.
+In October 2022, it was announced that actor and comedian John Cleese would be presenting his own show on GB News in 2023.
+In 2022 Conservative member of the House of Lords, Helena Morrissey, Baroness Morrissey, became a director of GB News's parent company, All Perspectives.

-Following the cancellation of the weekday show To the Point, in November 2022 Beverley Turner began hosting her own GB News show Bev Turner Today.
+Following the cancellation of the weekday show To the Point, in November 2022, Bev Turner began hosting her own GB News show Bev Turner Today.
 She had already been a stand-in presenter on the channel.